jozefg/blog/posts/2015-08-25-type-in-type.md

 And there you have it, a complete proof of Russell's paradox fully formalized in JonPRL!
-We actually proved a slightly stronger result then just that the type of types cannot be in itself, we proved that at any point in the hierarchy of universes (the first of which is `Type`/`*`/whatever) if you tie it off, you'll get a contradiction.
+We actually proved a slightly stronger result than just that the type of types cannot be in itself, we proved that at any point in the hierarchy of universes (the first of which is `Type`/`*`/whatever) if you tie it off, you'll get a contradiction.